 Audio recordings of the sessions are available for purchase at Hungry Mind Recordings http://www.

 A Diversity of Attendees

 The Forum engaged a diverse mix of more than 600 California policymakers, practitioners and leaders.
 The audience included elected officials, public and private-sector leaders, nonprofits and researchers addressing public health, energy, water, emergency management, agriculture, biodiversity conservation and coastal management issues associated with climate change and adaptation.

 The California Adaptation Forum can help you be more effective in your work: What challenges are your neighborhood, community, city or region currently facing?
 With sessions in seven different tracks, you will be able to discover and attend numerous sessions that will help you address your community’s most pressing challenges – no matter your discipline or background.

-The California Adaptation Forum will provide a valuable opportunity for face-to-face networking: In addition to the cutting-edge tools and resources, best practices, current research and ideas examined in the breakout sessions, the opportunities to network will also be invaluable.
-Share ideas and solutions with adaptation leaders and colleagues from around the state in a dynamic and inspirational learning environment.
+The California Adaptation Forum provided valuable opportunities for face-to-face networking: In addition to the cutting-edge tools and resources, best practices, current research and ideas examined in the breakout sessions, the opportunities to network were invaluable.
+Attendees shared ideas and solutions with adaptation leaders and colleagues from around the state in a dynamic and inspirational learning environment.

-The California Adaptation Forum will bring you together with multiple disciplines, helping to eliminate single-sector thinking: The Forum will offer a diversity of participants who cross sector lines to share experiences, insights, inspiration, valuable implementation tools and strategies.
-You can also explore how partnerships can provide the political will, technical expertise and the most effective action plans necessary to overcome inertia and change business-as-usual.
+The California Adaptation Forum brought together attendees of multiple disciplines, helping to eliminate single-sector thinking: The Forum offered a diversity of participants who crossed sector lines to share experiences, insights, inspiration, valuable implementation tools and strategies.
+Attendees also explored how partnerships can provide the political will, technical expertise and the most effective action plans necessary to overcome inertia and change business-as-usual.